Scott Weaver is the New Mexico Department of Public Safety’s Cabinet Secretary.

 Throughout his career, Scott has been a part of several high profile criminal cases, managed Drug Enforcement Task Forces, instructed advanced training in New Mexico and Florida, managed federal grants, directed city, county and state police promotional processes, managed the State Police southern criminal and narcotics bureau, directed two successful CALEA (Commission on Accreditation for Law Enforcement Agencies) re-accreditations, served as the chairman of two region task force boards, and was a member of the New Mexico HIDTA (High Intensity Drug Trafficking Area) executive board.

 Scott is a graduate of the FBI National Academy, the DEA Drug Unit Commander Academy, Incident Command System training, and the International Association of Chiefs of Police, Leadership in Police Organization course.
-He earned a BA degree in Sociology and Political Science from Texas Tech University in 1992.
+He earned a Bachelor of Arts degree in Sociology and Political Science from Texas Tech University in 1992.

 NMSP Chief of Police